Sustainable Food Policy

 The University of Reading has extensive activity within food and drink, from its farms, The National Fruit Collection, teaching and research in both Agriculture and Food Sciences as well as an extensive Catering operation.
 As a self-funded service of the University, we are committed to consistent improvement around sustainability in a manner that is financially sustainable to allow us to continue to invest in this area.
 We appreciate and understand that different individuals and groups have different interpretations and views on how to achieve this, so we try to be open and transparent on our progress, to encourage conversation and debate.
 All our physical outlets have been independently audited and certified through the Sustainable Restaurant Association’s Food Made Good scheme awarding us the maximum of three stars.

-Please note Food Made Good is valid for two year.
+Please note Food Made Good is valid for two year and our next assessment is late Summer 2026.

 We ask our regular suppliers to participate in helping us achieve our goals around sustainability by adopting and embracing this framework.
 Ad-hoc suppliers used for one-off purchases are checked by our team before we spend with them.
 We welcome micro-, small- and medium sized local and regional suppliers to join our supply chain either directly or via one of our appointed wholesalers.